-To earn a UTEP MBA with a Business Informatics for Healthcare concentration, students must satisfactorily complete the 48 semester credit hour curriculum which includes 39 semester credit hours of MBA core course work and nine semester credit hours of concentration specific course work listed below.
+To earn a UTEP MBA, students must satisfactorily complete the 30-semester credit hour curriculum.
 The Certificate of Business Informatics for Healthcare program includes two designated MBA core courses plus three concentration courses:

-- McWilliams BMI 5313: Introduction to Electronic Health Records
+• McWilliams BMI 5313: Foundations of Electronic Health Records and Clinical Information Systems

 The Department of Kinesiology Certificate of Biomedical Informatics allows students to fuse the scientific study of human movement with information technology innovations in healthcare.
 Ultimately, the implementation of informatics concepts, theories and practices allows kinesiology professionals to critically evaluate data and achieve better results.
 This certificate program curriculum incorporates two UTEP Kinesiology courses with three Biomedical Informatics courses from .